Dinner or an appetizer doesn’t get much quicker than this 15 Minute Buttery Garlic Shrimp!

 - Kosher salt and freshly ground black pepper, to taste

-- ¼ cup roughly chopped Italian flat leaf parsley
+- 1/4 cup chopped Italian flat leaf parsley

 - In a large skillet over medium heat, melt 2 tablespoons of the butter.
-Add shrimp to skillet and saute for 3-4 minutes (stirring frequently), or until shrimp have just turned pink on both sides.
+Add shrimp to skillet and saute for 3 to 4 minutes (stirring frequently), or until shrimp have just turned pink on both sides.

 - Transfer shrimp to a plate and set aside.